-The Board previously instituted IPR of claims 10, 12 and 142 of the '864 Patent as obvious in view of Menyhay and Genatempo.
+The Board instituted review of claims 10, 12 and 142 of the '864 Patent as obvious over Menyhay and Genatempo.
 (Ex.
 1005, 155).

 The Board preliminarily determined that claim 10 is unpatentable over the combination of Menyhay and Genatempo, finding both that: (1) these references would have been combined by a POSA; and (2) the resulting combination would have rendered obvious at least independent claim 10 (to which then un-challenged, yet presently challenged independent claim 1 is substantially similar).
 (Ex.
 1005, 166).
-The PTAB declined to institute then-challenged claims 11 and 13 based on purportedly deficient evidence.
-(Ex.
-1005, 167-169, 170-171).
+The PTAB declined to institute claims 11 and 13 based on purportedly deficient evidence.
 The subject matter of claims 11 and 13 has been thoroughly addressed herein.
 The parties jointly moved for dismissal of the proceeding prior to a final decision.
 (Ex.
-1005, 184).
+1005, 184)